ldev1281/debian-setup-factory/recipes/README.md

 >
 > During execution, the script can optionally use private GPG key to decrypt the backup
 > and import your public GPG key for later use (backup encryption).
->
-> If you want to use GPG to decrypt the backup,
-> prepare your private and public GPG keys
-> and store them in a temporary folder.